timescale/timescaledb-toolkit/extension/docs/two-step_aggregation.md

     approx_percentile(0.9, val) as p90
 FROM foo;
 ```
-the optimizer would be forced to do the exact same calculation three times over rather than one calculation and just extract what we need at the end.
+the optimizer would be forced to build up the necessary internal state three times rather than just once.

 This is even more apparent when you want to use multiple accessor functions, which may have different numbers or types of inputs: